Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/fname.md

 organization specific to the environment concerned, used to group files: library, catalog, PDSE, etc.

 Normally, the folder referenced in `fname ` parameter should exist or the transfer fails.
 However, depending on your environment, you may use a special character that can be set with the cft.char_directory_protect to implicitly create part of a path structure.
-An OS specific character delimits the path to be created (intermediate directories), where the names of the sub-directories appearing to the right of the character are created.
+An OS specific character delimits the path to be created (intermediate directories), where the names of the sub- directories appearing to the right of the character are created.
 Please see the uconf [char_directory](../../../../cft_intro_install/about_this_document_vms/c_cft_introduction_vms/installation/platform_specific_characters_and_functions) for more information.

 **Example**